 - In a mixing bowl, mix the bananas, butter, and sugar until well combined

 - Mix in the remaining ingredients other than flour

 - Slowly mix in the flour

-- Pour into muffin cups, filling them ⅔ of the way
+- Pour into muffin cups, filling 2/3 full

-- Bake at 350 degrees for 20-30 minutes or until a toothpick comes out clean.
+- Bake at 350* for 20-30 minutes, or until a toothpick comes out clean

 We couldn’t wait until these muffins were cool enough to enjoy.
 They were so moist and delicious!
+Despite the fact that I’m not a big fan of nuts, I still enjoyed eating these banana and bourbon muffins.
 I can definitely see this recipe being one that I make again the next time I have overripe bananas.

 Do you have a favorite way to enjoy overripe bananas or do you eat them before they get to that point?